Licensure

 The University of Northern Iowa Educator Preparation Program -- via the Registrar's Office -- is responsible for recommending you for licensure.
 Upon confirming you've met all requirements, the state grants you your license for an initial two years.

-Throughout your journey at UNI, dedicated staff in the College of Education Advising & Teacher Education Success (CATS) Office will work with you to ensure the necessary paperwork, reviews and recommendations are ready when you achieve this milestone.
+Throughout your journey at UNI, dedicated staff in the College of Education Advising and Teacher Education Success (CATS) Office will work with you to ensure the necessary paperwork, reviews and recommendations are ready when you achieve this milestone.

 Recommendation for Licensure